-If you compare the King James and New King James Versions with the newer translations (e.g. the New International Version, New American Standard, New Living Translation, etc.) - you will notice that several verses are entirely missing from the newer translations.
+If you compare the King James and New King James Versions with the newer translations (e.g., the New International Version, English Standard Version, Christian Standard Bible, New Living Translation, etc.), you will notice that several verses are entirely missing from the newer translations.
 Examples of missing verses and passages are John 5:4, Acts 8:37, and 1 John 5:7.
-Mark 16:9–20 is another example, although it is always placed in the text or in footnotes.
+Another example is Mark 16:9–20, although that passage is always placed in the text or in footnotes.
 In addition to the few missing verses, there are numerous words and phrases that are missing from newer translations.
-Why do these translations not have these verses?
-Are the newer translations taking verses out of the Bible?
+Why do these translations omit these verses, phrases, and words?
+Are the newer translations taking verses out of the Bible, as some claim?

-The answer is that the translators did not believe these verses should have been in the Bible to begin with.
-Since the KJV was translated in A.D.
-1611, many Biblical manuscripts have been discovered that are older and more accurate than the manuscripts the KJV was based on.
-When Bible scholars researched through these manuscripts, they discovered some differences between the Textus Receptus and the older manuscripts.
-It seems that over the course of 1500 years, some words, phrases, and even sentences were added to the Bible (either intentionally or accidentally).
-The verses mentioned above are simply not found in the oldest and most reliable manuscripts.
-So, the newer translations remove these verses or place them in footnotes or in the margin because they do not truly belong in the Bible.
+The KJV was translated in AD 1611; the New Testament translators of the KJV used a Greek manuscript called the Textus Receptus.
+Since that time, many biblical manuscripts have been discovered that predate the Textus Receptus, and these older manuscripts, in theory, are likely to be more accurate.
+In their research, Bible scholars and textual critics have discovered some differences between the Textus Receptus and the older manuscripts.
+It seems that, over the course of 1,500 years, some words, phrases, and even sentences were added to the Bible, either intentionally or accidentally.
+The “missing verses” mentioned above are simply not found in some of the oldest and most reliable manuscripts.
+So, the newer translations remove these verses or place them in footnotes or in brackets because the translators believe they do not truly belong in the Bible.

-It is important to remember, however, that the verses in question are of minor significance.
-None of them change in any way the crucial themes of the Bible, nor do they have any impact on the Bible’s doctrines—Jesus’ death, burial and resurrection, Christ as the only way of salvation, heaven and hell, sin and redemption, and the nature and character of God.
-These are preserved intact through the work of the Holy Spirit, who safeguards the Word of God for all generations.
+It is important to remember that the verses in question are of minor significance.
+None of them change in any way the crucial themes of the Bible, nor do they have any impact on the Bible’s doctrines—Jesus’ death and resurrection; Christ’s being the only way of salvation; and the doctrines of heaven and hell, sin and redemption, and the nature and character of God.
+These doctrines are preserved intact through the work of the Holy Spirit, who safeguards the Word of God for all generations.
 It is not a matter of the newer translations missing verses, and it is not a matter of the KJV translators adding to the Bible.
 It is a matter of determining, through careful research and textual science, what content was most likely part of the original manuscripts of the Bible.